+Since the start of the project several events have already been taken place (marked in light blue).
 Based on the strategy presented in Deliverable 7.1 and the feedback at the Technical Review, we have planned further events that not only involve and bring together a variety of different stakeholders, but also have a special focus on involving major industry players in the respective projects.

-Figure 1: Time Plan for Al Networking Events
+Figure 3: Time Plan for Al Networking Events

-From the chart attached below, it is clear that there is a greater focus on events and formats that involve more big industry players compared to the plan first presented like the Theme Development Workshops, different Panels, the AI Idea Prize and the Cashwalk event.
+From the chart attached below, it is clear that there is a greater focus on events and formats that involve more big industry players compared to the plan first presented.
+We therefore put a greater focus on Industry Events like the Theme Development Workshops, and AI Hackathon and an Industry Workshop.
 In addition, we are strongly cooperation with other European networks like TAILOR, CLAIRE and VISION.